yusuf-uthman/data-engineering-zoomcamp/week_4_analytics_engineering/docker_setup/README.md

           - ~/.google/credentials/google_credentials.json:/.google/credentials/google_credentials.json
         network_mode: host
   ```
-  -   Name the service as you deem right or `dbt-bq-dtc`.
+  -   Name the service as you deem right or `ddbt-bq-service`.
   -   Use the `Dockerfile` in the current directory to build the image by passing `.` in the context.
   -   `target` specifies that we want to install the `dbt-bigquery` plugin in addition to `dbt-core`.
   -  Mount 3 volumes -